rodneyo/keyserverapi/README.md

 Introduction
 ------------
-This RESTful API is accessible to authorized clients only and provides credential and role information.
+This a "kinda" RESTful API is accessible to authorized clients only and provides credential and role information.
 The API is built with Zend Framework 2.